clayton-cunningham/actifai-engineering-takehome/README.md

 # Submission

 ## Endpoints
-All endpoints use the host url `http://localhost:3000/`, so I'll use that as the base for the endpoints below.
+All testing has been with the host url `http://localhost:3000/`, but I'll exclude the base url for the endpoints below.

 ### Time Series Data
 These endpoints all return data in largely the same format: the total revenue for the month, the number of sales, and the average (total revenue per sale).